Younger Memnon

 The Younger Memnon is an Ancient Egyptian statue, one of two colossal granite statues from the Ramesseum mortuary temple in Thebes, Upper Egypt.
 It depicts the Nineteenth Dynasty Pharaoh Ramesses II wearing the Nemes head-dress with a cobra diadem on top.
 The damaged statue has since been separated from its upper torso and head.
 These sections can now be found in the British Museum.
 The remainder of the statue remains in Egypt.
 It is one of a pair that originally flanked the Ramesseum's doorway.
 The head of the other statue is still found at the temple.

 Description

 The Younger Memnon is 2.7 m high × 2 m wide (across the shoulders).
 It weighs 7.25 tons and was cut from a single block of two-coloured granite.
 There is a slight variation of normal conventions in that the eyes look down slightly more than usual, and to exploit the different colours (broadly speaking, the head is in one colour, and the body another).

 Acquisition

-Belzoni
+Belzoni and Salt

 Napoleon's men tried but failed to dig and remove it to France during his 1798 expedition there, during which he did acquire but then lost the Rosetta Stone.
 It was during this attempt that the hole on the right of the torso (just above Ramesses's right nipple) is said to have been made.